reg387/search-count/README.md

 3. Run the application by executing the main SearchCountApplication (Spring boot).
 Current port is 8080, changes can be made in application.properties file.

+4. The base64 encoded for user inteliment:inteliment used is aW50ZWxpbWVudDppbnRlbGltZW50.
+This is added in the authorization header of the each request.

 Problems:

 1: Search the following texts, which will return the counts respectively.